 Listed below are some of the largest manufacturers of HVAC systems and related equipment in the industry:

 Split systems are the most common type of HVAC system for heating and cooling your home.
 It utilizes equipment both inside with an air handler and evaporator coil, and outside with the condensing unit or compressor of your home.
 They are connected by supply lines that carry refrigerant between the two components.
 Most often, split systems rely on a circuit of ductwork to deliver conditioned air throughout the home.
 Listed below are other types of HVAC systems commonly used when a traditional split system is not feasible.

 Packaged systems utilize a single cabinet to house the necessary HVAC components to both heat and cool your home.
 The systems, which utilize a circuit of air delivery ducts, are often mounted on rooftops or in crawl spaces underneath structures constructed in such a way as to favor a packaged system.

 Similar to a split HVAC system, ductless mini splits have both inside and outside components to provide conditioned air.
 Since these systems do not require ducts, installation is much easier, they can be less expensive to install and are ideal for properties with space limitations or those where traditional ductwork is not feasible.

-Heat pumps are high-efficient systems capable of providing both cooling and heating your home.
+Heat pumps are highly efficient systems capable of providing both cooling and heating for your home.
 Although they will cost you more upfront, the energy savings usually pay for the increased costs within five years.
 Heat pump systems offer an efficient alternative to air conditioners and furnace heating systems by providing conditioned air at approximately one-quarter of their cost.
 A heat pump works primarily by transferring heat to the inside of your home, and vice versa during the summer months.